chess-centre/chess-players-api/README.md

 ### Running locally

-Install dynamodb - so you can test your commands locally, with postman or curl
+Install dynamodb - to test your commands locally with postman or curl

 ```
 sls dynamodb install